ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * Improved and added some test cases.
 * Slightly blocked on https://github.com/AleoHQ/snarkOS/pull/937 being merged.

+Fabiano:  Can we add an option so that it immediately exits after validation?
+Answer:  Yes.

 ### Max:

-* SnarkVM IR still waiting for review (presumably deprioritized by testnet2 work) -- need to bug howard more
+* SnarkVM IR still waiting for review (presumably deprioritized by testnet2 work) -- need to bug howard more.
+Howard:  We can look at the IR next week.
+We need to do the setup ceremony first.
+Howard is working on that first.
-* Trait refactors in snarkVM in preparation for storage refactor cancelled by request from howard
+* Trait refactors in snarkVM in preparation for storage refactor cancelled by request from howard.
+(Howard wants to do them himself).
-* For storage refactor, storage model is done, working on a separate ledger model during integration of storage model in consensus.
+* For storage refactor, storage model is done, working on a separate ledger model during integration of storage model in consensus

+What can we do to stop the miner stalls?
+Max:  Process blocks as a critical section could help.
+There could be a race condition w/ the status checks.
+Rewrite of storage implicitly will include a fix for this.

 ### Niklas: